One of the hardest things about SEO is this:

 Well, today you’re going to see exactly what SEO metrics to track.
 How to track them.
 And how to double down on what’s already driving the best results for you.

-With that, here are the top 10 most important SEO metrics to monitor.
+With that, here are the top 10 most important SEO KPIs to monitor.

 1. Total Clicks

 At the end of the day, the point of SEO is to get more traffic from Google.